Mike Childs29 Apr 2023

 Flooding causes misery and hardship everywhere.
 In many developing countries without the resources to build defences, and where the weather can be more extreme, the impact can be devastating.
-For example, in 2020 over 2,000 people died in flooding in India and over 4 million were displaced.
+For example, in 2020 over 2,000 people died in flooding in India and over 4 million were displaced and in 2022 more than 33 million people were affected by the floods in Pakistan.
 But even in our relatively wealthy nation, people have died because of flooding and England is becoming more prone to surprise flooding events.
 The lack of early warning systems was largely responsible for the 307 deaths in 1953 and 100,000 in 1099 due to coastal sea surges.
 But even with today’s better flood defences and advance warning systems, flooding still has a significant impact.
 For example:

 - More than 4,600 properties flooded in 2019 and a cost of £333 million

 - The 2015-16 floods cost £1.6 billion, with 21,000 properties flooded

 - The English National Study of Flooding and Health found flooding significantly increases mental health problems, with stress and depression increasing by four-fold or more and lasting for more than two years.